25 Sep How to be a Differentiated Leader for Millennials (Leadership in the Age of the Quick Fix)

 For a quick summary, watch this video discussion on Failure of Nerve.

-I find these stages helpful, in diagnosing what might be happening in an organization with poorly differentiated leaders.
+I find these stages helpful in discerning what might be happening because of a poorly differentiated leader.

 These are some of the characteristics of a well-differentiated leader.